puli/repository/README.md

 $dumper->dumpLocator($repo, '/path/to/cache');
 ```

-Then create a [`PhpResourceLocator`] and pass the path to the cache directory.
+Then create a [`PhpResourceLocator`] and pass the path to the directory where
-The locator lets you access the resources in the same way as the repository
+you dumped the PHP files.
+The locator lets you then access the resources in the
-does:
+same way as the repository does:

 ```php
 use Webmozart\Puli\Locator\PhpResourceLocator;